Rangamati tourism needs big boost | The Asian Age Online, Bangladesh

-Srijon Bikash Barua, manager of Rangamati Parjatan Corporation, said annual income from the tourism sector is around Tk 3 crore.
-"On average, 500-1000 tourists visit the tourist spots daily," he said.

-Rangamati Deputy Commissioner Md Mamunur Rashid said there are municipalities, Zila Parishad, district administration and parjatan corporation.
+Rangamati Deputy Commissioner Md Mamunur Rashid said there are municipalities, Zila Parishad, district administration and Parjatan Corporation here.
 "If all the agencies work together, it'll be possible to do many things, including attracting a vast number of tourists and keeping the district neat and clean," he said.

 Md Alamgir Kabir, the district's police chief, said that Rangamati's tourism sector has huge potentials as tourists consider the area safe.
-He admitted that the number of people visiting the district remains low seven months of the year, reports UNB.
+He admitted that the number of people visiting the district remains low seven months of the year.

 "Although Rangamati turns more attractive during monsoon, tourists are not interested to visit the distinct fearing hill collapse," he noted, stressing the need for stopping misinformation and carrying out campaigns to attract foreign tourists.